Murals on 2355 Market accompanied by LGBTQIA+ activists mural by @Luinova

 So of course, I needed to do my part to question the owners right back.
 This was a difficult conversation.
 Everyone was civil (note I did not speak directly to the owners).
 They said that Jaiya John’s words “gave them solace”, but they did not want them on their publicly facing building.
 Disappointing, to say the very least.

 During these discussions, another artist installed their own mural in that original space without the permission of the owners.
 See, the new mural, by @Luinova, is a wonderful tribute to key LGBTQIA+ activists, and was installed right in time for Pride.
 It is political, without using text.
 And as @JaiyaJohn said after I gave him the news of the delay, Karma had visited the owners.

 This new mural was a great addition to the neighborhood, thus making it easier for me to let the space go and prompted a search for a new home for the 3rd mural.

 We reached out to CORE MVMT, up the street at 2348 Market Street, and they were open to hosting the artwork while they were still closed!
 Jaiya John’s words deserve to be shared with the people in the Castro, so we are incredibly grateful to them for giving the 3rd mural a great home.

-The murals are part of the Art For Essential Workers project, organized by 100 Days Action, in partnership with the Facebook AIR Program.
+The murals are part of the Art For Essential Workers project, organized by 100 Days Action, in partnership with the Facebook Open Arts.
 I could never have done it without them!
 I also want to thank SF Landmark and Castro Merchants for all their help and support.